ksenthilnathan02/neurips-2025-systems-rampup/README.md

 This project is meant to:

 - Build strong *systems intuition* across high-impact LLM topics
-- Enable confident conversations with NeurIPS recruiting teams
 - Serve as a quick reference for LLM inference, memory, agents, RAG, and multimodality
 - Showcase proactive learning through clean examples and organized notes

-Even small, clear demos can have a big impact when networking with researchers or hiring managers.

 ---